 "Before you turn 30 years old, follow somebody.
 Go to a small company.
 Normally, in a big company, it is good to learn processing; you are part of a big machine.
 But when you go to a small company, you learn the passion, you learn the dreams.
 You learn to do a lot of things at one time.
 So before 30 years old, it's not which company you go to, it's which boss you follow.
 A good boss teaches you differently." -Quote source: According To Jack Ma, This Is What Your Life Should Be Like Between 20 And 60 Years Old published by Liang Hwei.

-- As a Junior Software Developer learning new technologies, stacks and languages can be a big challenge.
-Therefore you need to exercise a great deal of patience and have the willingness to listen.
-If you can't listen and take constructive criticism then Software Development is not your calling.
-Knowing where to find or seek the right advice and tools is instrumental to a Junior Software Developer's Professional growth.
+As a Junior Software Developer, learning new technologies, stacks and languages can be challenging.
+Thus the need to exercise a great deal of patience and have the willingness to listen. - If you can't listen and take constructive criticism then Software Development is not your calling.
+Most importantly, knowing where to find the right tools and seek the right advice is instrumental to a Junior Software Developer's Professional growth.

-Depending on your stack, technology industry and workflow, knowing the right forums, chat rooms, and knowledge bases is very important.
+Depending on your stack, technology industry and workflow, knowing the right forums, and chat rooms can be very important.
 Start with Stackoverflow and move on from there.